 I have primarily learned the importance of SEO.

 When I started blogging, I assumed that content was king and readers would flock to my articles on the strength of the content, but it didn’t happen.

 You need a niche.

 You need to do keyword research to determine your post’s focus.
-The keyword research ensures the audience’s interest in your topic and you can beat the online competition.
+Keyword research ensures the audience’s interest in your topic, and you can beat the online competition.

 4. What motivated you to keep going?